rtsaad/ids-sis-fiacre/vsis-fiacre/oil_gas_experiment/README.md

 1. Tina toolbox (http://projects.laas.fr/tina//);
 2. Fiacre (http://projects.laas.fr/fiacre/)
-3. Hippo (TODO).
+3. Hippo (http://www.laas.fr/hippo).
 To avoid compatibility problems with the 'frac' name, rename the 'frac' binary from the hippo lib to 'frac2hippo';
 4. Gpp preprocessor (https://logological.org/gpp);
 5. building package for C language (such as gcc) to compile the models.